mylanconnolly/parallel/README.md

 # Parallel

-This is meant to be a replacement for GNU Parallel written in Go.
+This is meant to be a replacement for GNU parallel written in Go.
 This started as a learning exercise in dealing with parallelism in Go, but has since become a tool that I regularly use.